 Red Cross certification for teaching swimming.
-Prerequisite: Strong swimming skills including ability to perform all strokes, dives, etc. This course does not count as Core Curriculum credit.
+Prerequisite: Strong swimming skills including ability to perform all strokes, dives, etc.

 PED 315 Health and Fitness Assessment (3)

 This course is designed to provide students with basic instruction in First Aid and CPR as well as evaluate and implement safety and prevention programs in and out of the classroom.
 Students will determine necessary actions for providing activities in a safe environment.
 Students will earn certification in First Aid and CPR upon completion of the course.